CliffBooth/TextEditor/README.md

 Simple text editor via java Swing

-It can load and save text files and also facilitates word search
+It can load and save text files and also supports word search